UNT Dallas uses the OLC OSCQR quality scorecard 4.0

-- Course offers access to a variety of engaging resources that facilitate communication and collaboration, deliver content, and support learning and collaboration, and facilitate regular and substantive interaction with the instructor.
+- Course offers access to a variety of engaging resources to present content, support learning and collaboration, and facilitate regular and substantive interaction with the instructor.

 - Course provides activities for learners to develop higher-order thinking and problem solving skills, such as critical reflection and analysis.